-Three nature trails (shorter in length) allow visitors to experience the tallgrass prairie first-hand, while remaining in closer proximity to visitor services.
-These trails are dog friendly, but please help all visitors enjoy them by keeping dogs on a visible 6' maximum leash and picking up after your pet.
+Three short nature trails allow visitors to experience the tallgrass prairie first-hand, while remaining in closer proximity to visitor services.
+Permits are not required for hiking.
+All trails open 24 hours.
 Enjoy your hike by following these important safety rules.
-Permits are not required to hike the trails.
-All trails open 24 hours; no camping.

-The Southwind Nature Trail is a leisurely stroll across hill and valley, watercourse and prairie grassland, gives visitors a close-up look at what makes up the preserve.
-Named for the Kansa Indians, the People of the Southwind, this 1.75 mile trail presents marvelous vistas as well as an opportunity for a detailed view at the prairie ecosystem.
-Two overlook areas afford visitors a chance to experience the scenic beauty of the prairie.
+The Southwind Nature Trail leisurely strolls across hill and valley, watercourse and prairie grassland.
+It gives visitors a well-rounded close-up of the preserve.
+Named for the Kansa Indians, the People of the Southwind, this 1.75 mile trail presents marvelous vistas as well as an opportunity for a detailed view of the prairie ecosystem.
+Two overlooks afford visitors the scenic beauty of the prairie.

-The Fox Creek Trail is a 6.1 mile round-trip trail and starts at the northern end of the Bottomland Nature Trail and extends northward, following Fox Creek.
-Visitors will experience bottomland prairie restoration plots along Fox Creek's riparian areas.
+The Fox Creek Trail is a 6.1 mile round-trip starting at the northern end of the Bottomland Nature Trail.
+It extends northward following Fox Creek and connects with the visitor center.
+Visitors experience bottomland prairie restoration plots along Fox Creek's riparian areas.
+The most recently restored areas are at the northern end.
 Deep soils and abundant moisture offer 6 feet tall grasses in the fall.
-Catch and release fishing is also available along Fox Creek.
+Catch-and-release fishing is also available along Fox Creek.